 Use Projects Tracker on Ken's Study Planner

-Recently, in order to reduce procrastination, I have made a new feature on my Study Planner web app which is called Projects and Reading Tracker.
+Recently, in order to reduce procrastination, I have made a new feature on my Study Planner online tool which is called Projects and Reading Tracker.

-Since I am a Computer Science student, I made my study planner web app as part of my website with programming skills.
+Since I am a Computer Science student, I made my study planner online tool as part of my website with programming skills.

 It can store the projects I need to do and their deadlines and progresses.
 For example, I can record each stage of a project, its deadline and the percentage finished.

 If you are interested in, you can learn more and sign up for free.Learn More Sign Up (Free)

 These are my tips for making a high-quality EPQ project.
 I hope you can study hard, improve your time-management and project planning skills and get an A* in your project.